NodebotsCapeTown/NodeCptMeetupAug2014/README.md

 * Pimp your soccerbot - [bling and beep instructions](./assignments/Bling%20and%20beep.md)
 * For the more adventurous - [Pan & Tilt](./assignments/Pan and Tilt fun.md)
+* Want to try something else?
+I have some tessels you can play with: https://tessel.io/

 ## Challenges